Swotboysandy/Swotboysandy/README.md

 # Hi, I'm Sunny Kishor Singh 👋

-I'm a passionate **Web Developer** from India specializing in WordPress, Laravel, and front-end development.
+I'm a **Web Developer** from India specializing in WordPress, Laravel, and front-end development.
 I love solving problems with a mix of AI, research, and a collaborative spirit—whether I'm freelancing or working in a corporate setting.

 ---